 Skip to navigation Skip to content

-• there is a current direction from a court, government minister or department placing the student or Australian Apprentice in the guardianship, care or custody of someone who is not their parent, or
+• there is a current direction from a court, Minister or Department placing the student or Australian Apprentice in the guardianship, care or custody of someone who is not their parent, or

 Note: Australian Apprentices may only qualify for an ABSTUDY payment under the Tertiary Award.